hiroyasuakada/Mask-RCNN-Detectron2-for-Human-Extraction/README.md

 ### 2. Download a pre-trained model from [Detectron2 Model ZOO](<https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md/>)

-Please download pre-trained weights, and then put it into configs of the 'detectron2_repo_with_revision' directory.
+Please download the pre-trained weights, and then put it into configs of the 'detectron2_repo_with_revision' directory.

     mv (pkl file) ./Mask-RCNN-Detectron2-for-Human-Extraction/detectron2_repo_with_revision/configs/model/